Finest Habitat in South Dakota!

 Traditionally the best time to waterfowl hunt is Nov 10th-25th in the absence of a hard freeze.
 Mallards are the primary birds harvested at this time.
 Other birds harvested include: pintails, widgeon, canvasback, redheads, bluebills, buffleheads, speckle bellies, lesser Canada geese (Cackling geese), Ross geese, and blue and white phase snow geese.

 To hunt waterfowl in South Dakota our guests need to apply for the license by early July.
 We recommend our guests apply for the 10-day Non-resident waterfowl license for the best chance of a successful draw (75% success w/o a preference point).

-Double P Ranch has offered archery hunts, with the aim of offering the highest quality archery whitetail hunt not only in South Dakota, but the entire upper Midwest.
-We believe we are approaching our goal.
-We are constantly searching for ways to improve your overall experience.
-Every year we add new locations and food plots, experiment with seed mixes, and adjust food plot layout/design to increase the quality and comfort of our archery hunts.
+Double P Ranch has offered archery hunts for years.
+We offer the highest quality archery whitetail hunting in South Dakota.
+We are constantly improving our whitetail hunting by adding new stands and food plots.
+We love to experiment with new seed mixes, and adjust food plot layout/design to increase the quality and comfort of our archery hunts.

-For serious archery hunters, we recommend hunting 4-5 days.
+For serious archery hunters, we recommend hunting 5 days.
 The wind does blow in South Dakota and when it does deer movement tends to be limited.
 Extending your stay increases your chances of experiencing one of those “magical days” when all the “big boys” seem to be on their feet.
 These hunts are limited and in high demand.
 It’s best to contact us early if you are interested in adding a whitetail hunt during this period.
 Our guests have harvested trophy whitetails from the last week of October until Nov 25th.